 Researcher-created.
 You must be an active researcher, or a team of active researchers, and have been primarily responsible for your video’s creation, for it to be considered.
 We’re including researchers in universities, companies, and even citizen scientists.
-We won’t be considering videos that have been made by professional video producers.

 Science-focused.
 We are looking for videos that get into the nitty gritty of the “how” and “what” of science and engineering, whether it’s stuff you do, or stuff you know about.
 We will not consider videos that describe broad areas of science, that describe and promote science projects or programs, that describe the process of science, or that promote products, companies or organizations.
 We’re also looking for videos that have a clear focus and narrative structure.